Surya Siddhanta: Textual history

 In a work called the Pañca-siddhāntikā composed in the sixth century by Varāhamihira, five astronomical treatises are named and summarised: Paulīśa-siddhānta, Romaka-siddhānta, Vasiṣṭha-siddhānta, Sūrya-siddhānta, and Paitāmaha-siddhānta.
-Most scholars place the surviving version of the text variously from the 4th century to the 5th century CE, although it is dated to about the 6th-century BCE by Markandaya and Srivastava.
+Most scholars place the surviving version of the text variously from the 4th century to the 5th century CE.

 According to John Bowman, the version of the text existed between 350 and 400 CE wherein it referenced fractions and trigonometric functions, but the text was a living document and revised through about the 10th century.
 One of the evidence for the Surya Siddhanta being a living text is the work of medieval Indian scholar Utpala, who cites and then quotes ten verses from a version of Surya Siddhanta, but these ten verses are not found in any surviving manuscripts of the text.
-According to Kim Plofker, large portions of the more ancient Sūrya-siddhānta was incorporated into the Panca siddhantika text, and a new version of the Surya Siddhanta was likely revised and probably composed around 800 CE.
+According to Kim Plofker, large portions of the more ancient Sūrya-siddhānta was incorporated into the Panca siddhantika text, and a new version of the Surya Siddhanta was composed or revised around 800 CE from earlier text of the same name and large portions of which were preserved in Varāhamihira's 6th-century text.
 Some scholars refer to Panca siddhantika as the old Surya Siddhanta and date it to 505 CE.

-Based on a, 2010, study of the longitude variation data from a copy of the text, then former ISRO scientist and amateur South Asian historian, Anil Narayanan, asserted the text has been updated several times in the past, with the last update around 580 CE, but from the nakshatra latitudinal data, and his own computer simulation, proposed the original version was authored in the period 7300-7800 BCE.